Kevin Lester, CEO

 As private equity and leverage often go hand in hand (and have done since Milken’s heyday at Drexel), the cost of debt is an important factor in private equity performance.
 As financing costs have declined since the 1980’s, private equity investors have proved ever more sophisticated at incorporating leverage into deals – with the use of debt expanding from the operating company, to holding companies, and then to fund-level and management company debt.

 Should inflation continue to push higher, this will lead to higher borrowing costs, which, in the absence of suitable hedging, will drag down fund returns.
-We have seen a notable uptick in client inquires around requesting advice specific to identifying, quantifying, and designing hedging solutions for those with exposure to interest rate fluctuations.
+We have seen a notably uptick in client inquires around requesting advice specific to identifying, quantifying, and designing hedging solutions for those with exposure to interest rate fluctuations.

 In addition to the cost of debt, inflation also impacts valuations.
 In the public markets, there is heuristic known as the ‘Rule of 21’ – that the market’s P/E multiple and CPI inflation should add up to 21 (note: by that measure, the market looks slightly overvalued today, with a P/E multiple of 18x and inflation just north of 4%).

 In the private markets, we can perhaps think of a similar ‘Rule of 12’.
 For example, back in the mid-2000’s, with inflation tracking around 3-4%, EBITDA multiples were around 8x.
-As we entered the 2010’s, with inflation falling to the official target of 2% in the aftermath of the Global Financial Crisis, multiples pushed over the 10x level.
+As we entered the 2010’s, with inflation falling to the official target of 2% in the aftermath of the Global Financial Crisis, multiples pushed overs the 10x level.
 Then, in the latter part of the last decade, as inflation approached zero, multiples have reached the 12x level.

 Such rules of thumb are, at best, a rough indicator.
 However, for PE managers looking to invest at today’s multiples, it is worth considering the implications of a return to mid-single digit inflation, and what this would mean for valuations going forward.